dqops/dqo/docs/data-sources/json.md

 When using a remote cloud storage, ensure that your account has access to the remote directory containing JSON files.
 The permissions acquired should enable the listing of files and directories, as well as reading the content of files.

-## Add JSON connection using the user interface
+## Add connection to JSON files using the user interface

 ### **Navigate to the connection settings**

 To navigate to the JSON connection settings:

-1. Go to Data Sources section and click **+ Add connection** button in the upper left corner. // todo: screen
+1. Go to the Data Sources section and click the **+ Add connection** button in the upper left corner. // todo: screen

     ![Adding connection](https://dqops.com/docs/images/working-with-dqo/adding-connections/adding-connection.png)

-2. Select JSON database type. // todo: screen
+2. Select the JSON file connection option. // todo: screen

     ![Selecting JSON database type](https://dqops.com/docs/images/working-with-dqo/adding-connections/adding-connection-spark.png)

 ### **Fill in the connection settings**

-After navigating to the JSON connection settings, you will need to fill in the connection details. // todo: screen
+After navigating to the JSON connection settings, you will need to fill in its details. // todo: screen

 ![Adding connection settings](https://dqops.com/docs/images/working-with-dqo/adding-connections/connection-settings-spark1.png)